csoneson/iCOBRA/inst/extdata/instructions.md

 - **Scatter plots**: This plot depicts the observed scores against the continuous truth variable (defined by the user in the left-hand sidebar), for each method separately.
 Axes can be represented on a log-scale.
 - **Deviation plots**: This plot shows the distribution of the deviation of the observed scores from the continuous truth defined by the user.
 The distributions can be shown as violin plots or regular box plots, with or without the individual points overlaid.
 There is also an option to square the deviations or take the absolute value before plotting.
 The use can zoom in by changing the slider below the plot.
 - **Venn diagram**: The sets of features classified as "positive" for up to five methods (one of which can be the truth) can be compared using a Venn diagram.
 The adjusted p-value cutoff for determining significance can be set by the user.
 The user can also choose whether or not to include the truth in the Venn diagram.
 If the truth is included, it will be considered as a "perfect" method, assigning an adjusted p-value of 0 to all truly positive features, and an adjusted p-value of 1 to all other features.
+- **UpSet plots**: This type of plots also show the overlap among sets of genes, but in a different way than the Venn diagrams.
+For more information see [Lex et al: UpSet: Visualization of Intersecting sets (IEEE Transactions on Visualization and Computer Graphics 20, 1983-1992 (2014))](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6876017) or [Lex & Gehlenborg: Points of view: Sets and intersections (Nature Methods 11, 779 (2014))](http://www.nature.com/nmeth/journal/v11/n8/full/nmeth.3033.html).

-For all plots except Venn diagrams, more information about a given point can be obtained by hovering over the point in the plot.
+For all plots except Venn diagrams and UpSet plots, more information about a given point can be obtained by hovering over the point in the plot.
 The information will be displayed in a table below the plot.
 In this table it is also possible to see which type of input measure (p-value, adjusted p-value or score) that was used for each calculation.

 ## Input controls